ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consist of the following:

-- messageType REQUIRED urn:ietf:satp:msgtype:lock-assert-msg.
+- messageType REQUIRED: urn:ietf:satp:msgtype:lock-assert-msg.

 - sessionId REQUIRED: A unique identifier chosen earlier by the client in the Initialization Request Message.

 - transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

 - lockAssertionClaimFormat REQUIRED.
 The default format is JSON, with parts being base64 encoded as needed.
 The default format is denoted as "LOCK_ASSERTION_CLAIM_FORMAT_1".

-- lockAssertionClaim REQUIRED.
-The lock assertion claim or statement by the client.
+- lockAssertionClaim REQUIRED: The lock assertion claim or statement by the client.

 - lockAssertionExpiration REQUIRED.
 The expiration date and time {{DATETIME}} of the lock or escrow upon the asset on the origin network.